 - You do not need to choose a particular state, community, or population size to run a search.

 How do I search to find out if information about my community is included in the database?

-Using the search feature, select your state and then town or organization or waterbody, run the search and it will produce a map and list of communities currently in the database.
-If that doesn’t yield results we might not have anything about your community, please contact us if you know of a plan or product we should include in the database.
+Using the search feature, select your state and then town or organization or waterbody.
+Run the search and it will produce a map and list of communities currently in the database.
+If that doesn't yield results we might not have anything from your community in the RAINE database.
+Please contact us if you know of a plan or product that should be added to the database.

 What is the source of the data for RAINE?

 Products and plans for the RAINE database were originally identified through web searching and personal knowledge.
 These are tagged to identify relevant topics, impacts, programs, partners and funding.
 We will continue to add data to the database from our web searches and personal knowledge.
 In addition, we'll add data that New England communities send us via our Contact Us page.

 How did we identify communities entered into the database?

 Communities were identified through web searching and personal knowledge.
 Information about their published plan(s) or product(s) on the web that include climate change resilience and adaptation was added to the database.
 Also, if a community is a participant in an adaptation or resilience program, but has not published any documents or webpages, it is still included in the database.
 For example, a town that has participated in the FEMA Community Rating System program, but does not have written plans for climate change adaptation, is included in the database.

 Spotlights highlight unique, and/or innovative practices being implemented in New England to help communities be more resilient and adapt to climate change.

 - a short description of the project